 Thomas Adkins, a Southbury, Connecticut and Maine resident, is a graduate of Paier College of Art in New Haven, CT.
 After graduate classes at the School of Visual Arts of New York, he has worked as art director and creative director for some of Connecticut’s and New York’s most prestigious advertising agencies.

-Adkins has won numerous awards for his designs, illustrations and paintings.
+Tom has won numerous awards for his designs, illustrations and paintings.
 His work has been purchased by GE, IBM Kraft, Minolta, Hilton Hotels, Timex, Wendy’s and other major corporations.

-Thomas is a seasoned veteran of plein air painting.
+Tom is a seasoned veteran of plein air painting.
 Most works begin with on-location studies 16″ x 20″ or smaller.
 Adkins then composes larger works in his studio, compiling sketches, additional studies using his memory.
 His most recent works have been in the Woodbury and Southbury, Connecticut area along with works of the Down East coast of Maine.